 YOUR DEPUTY POLICE AND CRIME COMMISSIONER

-Tracey Onslow was appointed as Deputy Police and Crime Commissioner for West Mercia in July 2016.
-Her role is to represent John Campion in communities across West Mercia.
-Her portfolio includes cyber, rural and business crime, victims services and commissioning.…
+Tracey Onslow was appointed as Deputy Police and Crime Commissioner for West Mercia in July 2016 and was re-elected as Deputy Police and Crime Commissioner in July 2021.
+Her role is to represent John Campion in communities across West Mercia.…

 The PCC’s role